IPL 2020: Delhi Capitals vs Mumbai Indians – Head To Head Record

 - Trending Desk

-Mumbai Indians (MI) will clash with Delhi Capitals (DC) in match 51 of the Indian Premier League (IPL) 2020 in Dubai on the afternoon of the 31st of October.
-MI, with 8 wins from 12 matches, has already qualified for the playoffs.
-DC has lost three matches in a row and need to win one of their remaining two matches to make it to the playoffs.
+Mumbai Indians (MI) will clash with Delhi Capitals (DC) in Qualifier 1 of the Indian Premier League (IPL) 2020 in Dubai on the 5th of November.
+Having beaten DC in both the league matches, including the thrashing in Dubai coupled with a stupendous record in the playoffs, makes MI the overwhelming favourites to win the match.

 IPL 2020 FULL COVERAGE | IPL 2020 SCHEDULE | IPL 2020 POINTS TABLE